etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-jobs-and-actions.md

 ---
-title: Create Jobs and Actions
+title: How to Create Jobs and Actions
 ---

-How to create Jobs and Actions.

 ## Overview